U.S. Theatrical Premiere

 This is Emma's debut as co-director.

-Q&A with co-directors Emma Zurcher-Long (and subject), Geneva Peschka, Julia Ngeow and Ariane Zurcher (Emma's aide) followed by a reception on Friday, September 7th and Thursday, September 13th.
-More Q&As to follow.
+Q&A with co-directors Emma Zurcher-Long (and subject), Geneva Peschka, Julia Ngeow and Ariane Zurcher (Emma's aide), moderated by Chana Ewing, followed by a reception on Thursday, September 13th.

 Executive produced by Academy nominated actress Vera Farmiga and producer Renn Hawkey.